roycuadra/WebSocket-Button-Control/README.md

 ## Description
 The WebSocket Button Control code allows you to control a button wirelessly through a web interface served by an ESP8266 microcontroller.
 It creates a WebSocket server that listens for commands to turn the button on or off.
 Additionally, it hosts a simple web page with a button interface for user interaction.

+## ⚠️ Disclaimer

+This project is for educational and experimental purposes only.
+The creator is not responsible for any damage, injury, or loss caused by using this project.
+Always handle electronics safely and operate the device in a controlled environment.

 ## Hardwares
 - ESP8266 microcontroller
 - Relay connected to pin D4 (GPIO 2)